-Read the latest Social Change Project blogs and sign up to our newsletter for fortnightly updates on our latest news, opportunities and events.
+Read the latest Social Change Project blogs and sign up to our Change Network for fortnightly updates on the latest news, opportunities and events.

 The Social Power report: how are you using it?

 We’ve been keeping track of how campaigners and change-makers are using the findings of the Social Power report.
 We’d love to know if you’ve used any of the tools or findings in your own work.
 Please drop us a line.

 The Campaign to End Loneliness, New Philanthropy Capital (NPC), the Scottish Poverty Alliance and the Baring Foundation have all used the tools in the report in their work.
 We shared our findings at a Compass debate on 21st Century Power, the NPC Ignites conference, the Partnership for Young London Policy Forum and the Happy Cities Economics of Happiness Conference.

 The Social Change Grid has been used by:

 - Campaigners to map their activity and ask whether they need to expand into different quadrants (or connect to others operating in them)

 - Senior management teams to map organisational activity and consider whether they need to extend out into other quadrants